 Because truth is objective, it is impartial, unbiased, unprejudiced, and non-partisan.
 It speaks to all people in all places the same.
 Truth never speaks out of both sides of its mouth.
 It never caters to the crowd.
 It never says one thing to one person and something else to another.
 Truth addresses all people alike as it finds them.

-Fifth, truth is immutable.
 God does not change and neither does His truth, which cannot be true today but not true tomorrow.
 Truth is the same yesterday, today, and forever.
 Right is always right and wrong is forever wrong.
 Society may try to redefine morality.
 Culture may try to reclassify its mores.
 But Jesus identified Himself as the Truth, not the custom of the day.
 Truth is forever the same.
-The psalmist says, “Forever, O Lord, Your word is settled in heaven” (119:89).
+The psalmist says, “Forever, O Lord, Your word is settled in heaven” (Ps.
+119:89).
 Isaiah 40:8 affirms, “The grass withers, the flower fades, but the word of God abides forever.”
 The world changes.
 Kingdoms rise and fall.
 But truth remains unchanging.